2023 Solar Incentives Guide for Newark, NJ - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-Solar incentives are designed to encourage homeowners to switch to renewable energy by offering incentives that lower the financial burden of solar panel installation and use.
-You may be eligible for various types of incentives, such as cash back, discounts or monthly utility bill credits, depending on your situation.
-Some incentives come from your specific utility company, county or municipality, some from the New Jersey government and others from the federal government.
-Some solar incentives you might qualify for are:
+The phrase "solar incentives" generally refers to financial incentives that are in place to encourage the use of renewable energy by making installing and using solar panels more affordable.
+You might qualify for various kinds of incentives, such as cash back, discounts or credit towards your monthly utility bill, depending on your situation.
+Certain incentives come from your specific utility company, county or municipality, some from the New Jersey government and others from the federal government.
+You might qualify for any of the following types of solar incentives:

-- Net Metering: You can sign a net metering agreement with your Newark utility company.
-This agreement may apply to all or a percentage of the excess electricity that is generated by your solar panels.
-They will then deduct this value from your monthly utility bill.
+- Net Metering: You can sign a net metering agreement with your Newark utility company, that may apply to all or a percentage of the excess electricity your solar panels generate.
+Your utility company will then deduct this value from your monthly utility bill.

 Federal Solar Incentives